Albert Pujols

 “He’s legit as they come in the game,” Arroyo said.
 “He doesn’t swing at bad pitches.
 He put a good swing on anything in the zone.
 It doesn’t matter what you’re throwing.
 He seems to track the ball good no matter what speed it is or where it’s located.”[3]

-Scott Rolen followed with his third home run of the season to give St. Louis the 5-4 lead.
+Scott Rolen followed with his third home run of the season to give St. Louis a 5-4 lead.

-“I felt pretty good today,” Pujols said.
+“I felt pretty good today,” Rolen said.
 “I had a tough night Friday.
 I couldn’t see the ball real well.
-Yesterday (Saturday), I made a couple adjustments and it worked out for me.
+Yesterday (Saturday), I made a couple adjustments, and it worked out for me.
 Now I’m seeing the ball pretty good.”[4]

 Reds first baseman Rich Aurilia greeted Looper with a two-run double into the right-field gap, pushing Cincinnati ahead once more, 7-6.